 The TMT Early-Career Initiative: preparing a global network of early-career scientists and engineers to advance the TMT partnership.

-The Thirty Meter Telescope (TMT) International Observatory (TIO) is hosting an 8-day workshop in Pasadena, California, USA, starting the morning of Sunday, December 2 and continuing through Sunday, December 9.
-This workshop is the central component of the 2018 TMT Early-Career Initiative (TECI), sponsored by TIO and run by the Institute for Scientist & Engineer Educators (ISEE).
+The Thirty Meter Telescope (TMT) Early-Career Initiative (TECI) is hosting a 7-day workshop in Victoria, British Columbia, Canada, starting the morning of Tuesday, May 26, 2020, and continuing through Monday, June 1, 2020.
+This workshop is the central component of the 2020 TMT Early-Career Initiative (TECI), sponsored by TIO and run by the Institute for Scientist & Engineer Educators (ISEE).
 It will include talks by TMT leaders, hands-on activities to engage in authentic engineering practices and instrument design strategies, and multiple activities to gain experience with project management, teamwork, and collaboration.
-Pasadena is the location of the TMT Project Office and the Caltech campus (one of TMT's U.S.-based partners).
-The workshop will include tours to nearby facilities supporting TMT construction and other astronomy instrumentation projects, and a poster session for participants to showcase their research or engineering work.
+The workshop will include visits to the National Research Council of Canada: Herzberg Astronomy and Astrophysics, which supports several aspects of the TMT project, including leading the development of the NFIRAOS adaptive optics system.
+The workshop will include a poster session for participants to showcase their research or engineering work.

-We are looking for graduate students, post-doctoral researchers, and early-career professionals in astronomy or engineering who: are able to come to Pasadena for the entirety of the workshop and are interested in potential future involvement with projects supporting TMT.
+We are looking for graduate students, post-doctoral researchers, and early-career professionals in astronomy or engineering who are able to come to Victoria for the entirety of the workshop and are interested in potential future involvement with projects supporting TMT.

 If you are not in a post-graduate or post-doctoral program, please select "Other" and briefly describe your position.